DenislavVelichkov/Java-Advanced-And-OOP/README.md

-# JavaAdvancedAndOOP My work at SoftUni on Java Advanced and Java OOP course.
+# JavaAdvancedAndOOP My work while studying at SoftUni on Java Advanced and Java OOP courses.